 Anyone who’s competed in a Spartan Race knows this truth to be self-evident: Not all obstacles are created equal.
 Specific and rigorous obstacle course training is required.
 In fact, some obstacles so treacherous that the mere mention of them off-course can send tremors through the toughest athlete’s body.
-We’ve rounded up the 5 toughest obstacles you’ll face on a Spartan course, with some inside intel on how to take them on with confidence.
+We’ve rounded up the five hardest Spartan obstacles you’ll face in OCR, with some inside intel on how to take them on with confidence.

 The spear throw is known as the “burpee maker” for good reason.
 It’s deceptively difficult, and takes a lot of practice to get it right.
 “It’s one obstacle you really need to take your time with to get it,” says Caleb Vallencourt, a Spartan SGX coach and obstacle course training expert.